The 5 Big Compound Lifts for Building Muscle

-- Third, the low-bar squat is given a massive emphasis, making the program unbalanced.
-Since this is such a dominant part of the program, let’s dive a little deeper into this point.
+- Third, the low-bar squat is greatly emphasized, making the program unbalanced.
+Since this is such a dominant part of the program, let’s dive deeper into this point.

 I understand why there’s so much emphasis on the squat.
 Our quads and glutes are the two biggest muscles in our bodies, meaning that squats stimulate more sheer muscle growth than any other lift.
 You might argue that this makes them the best compound lift for building muscle, and you’d be right.